jasonsouthgate/mcollective_puppetconf/README.md

 # mcollective_puppetconf

+##What is it?##

-Demo system for my "Advanced MCollective" presentation at Puppetconf 2015
+This is a demo system for my "Advanced MCollective" presentation at Puppetconf 2015.

-This is a small n-node cluster of machines for demoing the features of MCollective, along with some custom agents.
-In particular I am demoing a mysql agent, which I hope will be the most useful to people out there in the wild, but the same premise applies to whatever technology you wish to orchestrate with MCollective.
+It's a small n-node cluster of machines for demoing the features of MCollective, along with some custom agents.
+In particular I am demoing a mysql mcollective agent, which I hope will be the most useful to people out there in the wild, but the same premise applies to whatever technology you wish to orchestrate with MCollective.

+I'm also demoing how to fix the heartbleed vulnerability on this cluster with a one-liner!

 Just clone this repo and then run `vagrant up`!